Tourism industry professional with a passion for assisting community endeavors and promoting local businesses.

 - Assisted artists, makers, innovators and creators in growing their business utilizing the Made in Montana seal

-- Developed brand strategies for state programs, an international agriculture company, business lounge
+- Developed brand strategies for state programs, an international agriculture company, and a business coworking lounge

 How I Want to Participate in PowerHouse

-I would love to get to know more professional women in the Missoula and surrounding areas who want to bounce ideas about their business, need information on resources available to them from state or local entities, or are interested in drinking wine and talking of ways to make our communities the best place to live, work and play!
+I would love to get to know more professional women in Helena and surrounding areas who want to discuss creative new ventures and ways to make our communities the best place to live, work and play… drinking wine while doing so is a plus!

 What motivates and inspires you?